oaknational/Oak-Web-Application/README.md

 cp .env.example .env
 ```

-Now populate the new file with values found in 1Password (search "owa .env").
+Now populate the new file, asking a colleague for the values.

 Now install dependencies